The Attorney - Cover

 “Didn’t it become obvious that I wasn’t going to accept anything less than the policy limits and if so why didn’t you increase the offer to the policy limits which had been authorized?”

-Connelly quickly objected.
-Thad countered saying it goes to the witness’s state of mind on why he acted as he did.
+Connelly objected saying it calls for facts not in evidence.
+Thad countered saying it goes to his state of mind on why he acted as he did.
 The Judge overruled the objection.

 Thad called Bernie Gunn the defense attorney who defended Rex Firman in the original suit.
-Connelly objected to Attorney Gunn testifying saying attorney-client privilege applied.
-Thad pointed out the privilege was not with the attorney and the insurance company but was with Rex Firman and Bernie Gunn.
-Thad made the point that the insurance company only pays Gunn’s bill for services and that Rex Firman was waiving the attorney-client privilege.
+Scott objected to Attorney Gunn testifying saying attorney-client privilege applied.
+Thad pointed out the privilege was not with the attorney and the insurance company but with Rex Firman and Bernie Gunn.
+The insurance company only pays Gunn’s bill for services and that Rex Firman was waiving the privilege.
 The Judge overruled the objection.

 After introducing Gunn to the jury and having him testify how he became involved, Thad asked him if he ever sent a report to the insurance company on this lawsuit.
 He said he did send a lengthy report after he initially reviewed the file.
 Thad asked him to read the last paragraph of his report.